mobify/mobify-code-style/python/README.md

 Our Python coding style is [PEP8](http://www.python.org/dev/peps/pep-0008/).

+We have an additional standard for import order:

+    # Standard libs first in alpha order.
+    import abc
+    import urlparse

+    # Third party modules.
+    import requests

+    # Project modules (using relative paths where necessary)
+    from . import mymodule

 It's easy to check your code for PEP8 compliance:

 **Checking from the command line**